 Baking: When you bake with shredded zucchini, make sure to squeeze out as much water as you can.
 Then you won’t end up with a dense crumb.
 These Chocolate Chip Zucchini Muffins made with maple syrup and Greek yogurt turn out light and fluffy.

-This is what you need for this roasted zucchini recipe:
+This is what you need:

 How To Make Parmesan Roasted Zucchini

 Preheat the oven to 425 degrees F with a baking sheet inside.
 This is a simple trick to maximize browning right when the veggies hit the pan and to avoid soggy zucchini.